consiglionazionaledellericerche/jscontact-tools/README.md

 2. A topmost Card/CardGroup property with name `ietf.org:rfc6350:<vCard Property Name>` is converted into the related vCard property  .
 The following properties are considered:
     CLIENTPIDMAP
     XML

-3. The SpeakToAs object is mapped to GENDER property as in the following:

-    SpeakToAs.grammaticalGender     GENDER
-    male                            M
-    female                          F
-    animate                         O
-    neuter                          N
-    inanimate                       N;inanimate
-    null                            null

-    If a SpeakToAs object includes only the "pronouns" property, it is mapped to the VCARD `PRONOUNS` extension property.

-4. A topmost Card/CardGroup property with name `ietf.org:rfc6350:<vCard Property Name>:<vCard Parameter Name>` is converted into a vCard parameter.
+3. A topmost Card/CardGroup property with name `ietf.org:rfc6350:<vCard Property Name>:<vCard Parameter Name>` is converted into a vCard parameter.
 The following parameters are considered:
     PID
     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-5. A topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix` is converted into a vCard extension.
+4. topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix` is converted into a vCard extension.

-6. Default values for the configuration properties are:
+5. Default values for the configuration properties are:

     - `extensionsPrefix = "extension:"`
     - `setCardMustBeValidated = true`